c-blake/lc/README.md

 like.
 I usually like 5 levels of long-ness, not 2, in my personal setup.

-A feature I don't know of any terminal file listers using is abbreviation (GUIs have this, though).
-Most everyone has probably been annoyed at one time or another by some pesky few overlong filenames in a directory messing up column widths in a file listing.  `lc -m24` lets you limit displayed length to 24 (or whatever) characters.  `lc` replaces the (user-definable) "middle slice" with a user-definable string.
+A feature I don't know of any terminal file listers using is abbreviation (GUIs have this, though and PowerShell9k/10k in single-path prompt contexts).
+Most everyone has probably been annoyed at one time or another by some pesky few overlong filenames in a directory messing up column widths in a file listing.
+`lc -m24` lets you limit displayed length to 24 (or whatever) characters.  `lc` replaces the (user-definable) "middle slice" with a user-definable string.
 While you can use some UTF8 ellipsis, you probably want `*` since that choice will make most abbreviations valid shell patterns that you can copy-paste.
-The shell may not expand it uniquely, but `lc` has you covered with `lc -mauto` or just `lc -ma`.
-That automatically finds the smallest limit such that all displayed strings are unique, ensuring a unique shell expansion (up to other shell meta-characters in file names, anyway).
-An explicit figure of `lc -ma` playing out may help here:
+Manual slice selection may not result in patterns that expand uniquely, but `lc` has you covered with a variety of automatic abbreviation options that do, unique mid-point, unique specified head|tail, unique best-point, unique prefix or suffix or the shorter of either.
+E.g.,

   ![ss-ma.png](https://raw.githubusercontent.com/c-blake/lc/master/ss-ma.png)

-As shown in the figure, there are a variety of manual and automatic options for auto-abbreviation.
 If you have a favorite you can create a style that sets those so you only have to type `-sm` on the command-line.
-There are similar `-M`, `-U, `-G` for symlink targets, user names, and group names.
-While shells will not auto-expand user/group names, you can change the separator to the empty string to save terminal columns as in -U4,,, and have a little 'grep <PASTE>
-/etc/passwd' type helper (or maybe `-U,,,.*`).
+There are similar `-M`, `-U, `-G` for user user names, group names, and symlink targets.
+While shells will not auto-expand user/group names, you can change the separator to the empty string to save terminal columns as in -U4,,, and have a little 'grep <PASTE> /etc/passwd' type helper (or maybe `-U,,,.*`).

 In many little ways, `lc` tries hard to let you get the most out of terminal real estate, targeting max information per row, while staying within an easy